 He was promoted commander on 3 October 1780, and in April 1782 recommissioned the Belleisle 64 for service in the Channel, being posted captain on 11 June.
 He then recommissioned the Crocodile 24, joining the Channel fleet and going out with a convoy to Newfoundland in October.
 Retaining this vessel after the peace, he went out to the East Indies in early 1783 but after returning home his command was wrecked off Start Point, Devon, on 9 May 1784.

-Williamson remained unhappily unemployed for the next twelve years before joining the Grampus 54 in September 1795, going out to Jamaica in the following March and returning to pay her off in September.
+Williamson remained unhappily unemployed for the next twelve years before joining the Grampus 54 in September 1795, joining Rear-Admiral Hugh Christian’s ill-fated convoy, then going out to Jamaica in the following March and returning to pay her off in September.

 In October 1796 he commissioned the new Agincourt 64, which ship was involved in the Nore mutiny from 12 May 1797.
 At the Battle of Camperdown on 11 October 1797 the Agincourt did not suffer a single casualty, and Williamson was subsequently brought to a court-martial for cowardice, negligence and disaffection He was found guilty of disobeying signals and of not getting into action, but cleared of cowardice and disaffection after his court-martial at Sheerness lasting from 4 December to 1 January.
 The sentence, one of being placed at the bottom of the list of captains and rendered incapable of further service, appears to have broken him.